 After many years of intensive research, Ford Prefect in The Hitchhiker’s Guide to the Galaxy describes Earth as “mostly harmless.”
-Having spent last three decades observing my behavior, I can confirm the same is true for me.
-However, you might disagree if you ever find yourself trying to hold my wheel as we slog up the 18th hill during Vashon Island’s Passport 2 Pain ride, whining for a different dinner like my (otherwise delightful) preschool-aged son, or sitting across from me playing Power Grid at Zulu’s Board Game Café (don’t worry, I prefer cooperative games).
+Having spent last three (and some) decades observing my behavior, I can confirm the same is true for me.
+However, you might disagree if you ever find yourself trying to hold my wheel as we slog up the 18th hill during Vashon Island’s Passport 2 Pain ride, whining for a different dinner like my (otherwise delightful) elementary-aged son, or sitting across from me playing Power Grid at Zulu’s Board Game Café (don’t worry, I prefer cooperative games).

-KF – Jan 2017
+KF – Dec 2018

 I just started studying for the series 65.
 I am overwhelmed.
 This is a career change for me.
 Just wondering if you felt like the class in tule ilia was worth it??
 Thanks for your input.

 (I just started studying today… Planning on taking the test in May.
 Wondering how many months you studied?) any feedback would be appreciated.